AaltoSciComp/NoBSC/content/index.rst

 computing (and a celebration of the diverse work that makes it all possible).
 Aalto Otaniemi Campus, 2-4 February 2026.

-**The first half is a "Finnish RSE meetup", the second half is "NoBSC" and more targeted to service staff.
+**The first half is a** ":doc:`Finnish RSE meetup
+<finnish-rse-meetup>`" **, the second half is "NoBSC" and more
+targeted to service staff.
 The middle day has events that are interesting to both audiences.
-People can attend both halves, but we expect many attendees will only attend one half or the other.**
+People are welcome to attend both halves, but we expect many attendees will only attend one half or the other.**

 **Who is this for?** We especially welcome people who support academic research through computing and data expertise in universities and